-At this stage in the development of OA the patient may experience some crepitus (crackling or gritty feeling in the joint).
+At this stage in the development of osteoarthritis the patient may experience some crepitus (crackling or gritty feeling in the joint).
 There is only slight damage to the cartilage.
 The patient may have no pain or discomfort, and the joint will look normal on an X-ray.

 Stage 2 – mild osteoarthritis

-OA moves into stage 2 when the patient starts to notice symptoms of pain and stiffness.
+Osteoarthritis moves into stage 2 when the patient starts to notice symptoms of pain and stiffness.
 On X-ray, there will be evidence of “wear and tear” damage and small osteophytes will be visible.
 At this point the cartilage will be thinning, but the space between the bones will be normal.
 In stage 2 there is not yet bone rubbing on bone, and the synovial fluid is not yet affected.

 Stage 3 – moderate osteoarthritis

 In stage 3 there is an increase in cartilage damage and the gap between the two boney ends will show signs of narrowing.
 X-rays will show significant cartilage loss.
 Normal activities such as walking, running, climbing stairs, moving and bending the joint become painful and the joint feels stiff.
 There will also be early signs of joint inflammation, which will make the joint feel warm and swollen.